pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 ---
 layout: distill
-title:  Symbolism Outside, Connectionism Inside: The Trend of Fusing LLMs and Automatic Programs with Symbolic Intermediate Representations
+title:  "Symbolism Outside, Connectionism Inside: The Trend of Fusing LLMs and Automatic Programs with Symbolic Intermediate Representations"
-description: This blog introduces the trend of fusing Large Language Models (LLMs) with external symbolic programs as a new paradigm in modern and future artificial intelligence (AI).
+description: "This blog introduces the trend of fusing Large Language Models (LLMs) with external symbolic programs as a new paradigm in modern and future artificial intelligence (AI).
 This paradigm regards LLM output as a symbolic intermediate representation (IR), which is interpreted and executed by external symbolic programs to achieve the desired behavior.
 We firstly review and summarize the diverse applications of this paradigm.
 Then we introduce the more possible usages of this paradigm, from synthesizing grounded training data to composing modular systems of specialized neural networks.
-Finally, we introduce the frontier of this approach: applying formal methods to automatically verify the LLM's internal reasoning processes and outputs.
+Finally, we introduce the frontier of this approach: applying formal methods to automatically verify the LLM's internal reasoning processes and outputs."
 date: 2026-04-27
 future: true
 htmlwidgets: true